university-of-york/research-it-documentation/docs/source/using_viking/apptainer.rst

-Example Use Step by Step
+Example use step by step
 ------------------------

 Here is an example use of building and running a program through ``{NAME_APPTAINER}`` step-by-step.
 This example is to allow us to use the `DIA-NN <https://github.com/vdemichev/DiaNN>`_ program.
 I searched `hub.docker.com <https://hub.docker.com/r/proteomicsunitcrg/dia-nn>`_ and found an image with ``dia-nn`` included, this is what we'll use.